Luckman-Khan/Interview_Agent/README.md

 A Next.js mock interview application that lets a user upload a CV, paste a job description, run a Gemini-powered interview, answer by typing or speaking, and receive a structured performance report.

-## Current Scope

-The current project is a single Next.js app with API routes.
-It does not use a separate Python microservice or LangGraph runtime.

 The live flow is:

 1. Upload a PDF CV and paste a job description